Switzerland isn’t exactly a country dominated by religion, but the Swiss religious landscape is nevertheless fairly varied.

 The Roman Catholic church in Switzerland is unusual in that the secular authorities in ten Catholic cantons have an important say in the nomination of bishops.
 This is the result of an agreement between the Pope and the participating cantons in 1828.

-After many years in which Protestants were the majority in Switzerland, Roman Catholicism again became the largest religious group around the middle of the 20th century, as a result of immigration from Catholic countries.
+After many years in which Protestants were the majority in Switzerland, Roman Catholicism again became the largest religion around the middle of the 20th century, as a result of immigration from Catholic countries.

 Switzerland was home to two of the leading figures of the Protestant Reformation that swept across Europe in the 16th century: Ulrich Zwingli and Jean Calvin.
 On the whole, it was the better-off rural cantons and the cities that developed into Switzerland’s industrial centers and adopted the new religion.
 Geneva, in particular, became a stronghold of Protestantism, and a haven for refugees fleeing oppression in Catholic countries.
 These refugees, in turn, made an important contribution to the city’s intellectual and economic life.
 Protestants valued rationality and hard work.
 They saw wealth as a reward from God, an ethos that helped lay the foundations of modern Swiss prosperity.